 My Summer wet wading outfit serves two main purposes.
 It must dry quickly, and it must protect my skin against the sun and from biting insects.

 I wear long nylon pants and shirts, just the standard ones worn by all fly fishermen.
 I personally find the Columbia Silveridge clothing fits me well, but all nylon clothing is basically the same.
-Brand does not matter to much.
+The brand does not matter too much.

-On my feet I still typically wear thick woollen socks.
-My wading boots are slightly loose fitting to accommodate waders, so thicker socks helps to pad them out.
+On my feet, I still typically wear thick woolen socks.
+My wading boots are slightly loose fitting to accommodate waders, so thicker socks help to pad them out.
 In summer, I also often wear trail running shoes rather than my wading boots.

 Do I need to wear waders when fishing a stream?

-Waders are not usually required when fishing small streams and shallows creeks.
+Waders are not usually required when fishing small streams and shallow creeks.
 That is because deep crossings are really required.